Mandatory Flu Policy FAQs

 Preventing transmission of flu is especially important at children’s hospitals, where many patients are too young to be immunized.
 It is a high priority at All Children’s Hospital, where more than half of our patients can’t be immunized because of they are too young or their immune systems are too fragile.

 Who does this policy apply to?

-This policy applies to all personnel at All Children’s Hospital: employees, medical staff and allied health professionals, resident physicians and fellows, students, trainees, vendors and temporary workers.
+This policy applies to all personnel at All Children’s Hospital: employees, medical staff and allied health professionals, resident physicians and fellows, students, trainees, volunteers, vendors and temporary workers.
 It applies to personnel in the hospital, all of the other buildings on our main campus, and the regional All Children’s Outpatient Care centers.

 How effective are flu vaccines, especially since virus strains keep changing?

 The flu vaccine is the most effective way to prevent the flu.
 The vaccine is up to 90% effective in preventing influenza in healthy adults.
 Public health officials have a good track record of predicting the three main flu strains that will cause the most illness during each flu season.
 These strains usually change each year which is why the vaccine is given annually.
 Even if you get the flu from a strain of the virus that wasn’t included in the vaccine, having the vaccine can make your illness milder.
 That means you will feel less sick, miss fewer days of work, and be at lower risk for possible complications of the flu.

 Why can't the policy just continue to be voluntary?